ShipEngine/connect-website/native-rendering/documents-designer/preview-window.md

+---
+title: Preview Window
+---

-# Preview window
+# Preview Window
 ![](./images/preview-window.png)

 ## Toolbar
 ![](images/preview-options.png)

 ### Request

-An expandable list that gives you options for selecting, pre-written, pre-configured requests in the Sample input data editor.
+An expandable list that gives you options for selecting pre-written sample requests in the Sample input data editor (Settings).

-### Package
+### Parcel

-Package from Requested data selected by index for each document preview is rendered
+The parcel indicated by the index in the sample request data for which the document preview is rendered.

 ### Format

-A list of formats in which we can render the preview.
+A list of formats that can be selected to render the document preview.

 ### DPI

-The list contains the dpi values at which we want to render the preview.
+The list contains the dpi values at which we want to render the document preview.

 ### Page number

-When rendered document is multi pages here You can choose one.
+When rendered document is multi pages (e.g. PDF), here you can choose the one you want to preview.

-### Landscape rotation
+### Rotation
-For landscaped documents it can be convenient to use rotated view.
-It has impact only in preview window.
+For landscape documents it can be convenient to rotate the view.
+It has impact only on preview.

 ###  Refresh
-Document preview is refreshed automatically after each design or parameters (dpi, format, request data) change.
-You can also manually force the refresh.
+Document preview is refreshed automatically after each chnage on design or previed options (dpi, format, request data) change.
+Here you can manually force the refresh.

 ###  Zoom
-You can zoom by using drop down (100%) or by Ctrl + mouse scroll.
+You can zoom preview by using drop down (100%) or using Ctrl + mouse scroll.